codergma/read_doc/docs/tutorial.rst

 Put Document to Glitter
 --------------------------------
-define a document and put it to glitter
+Then, put a document  glitter by glitter-sdk.
 For example:

 .. code-block:: python